heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-index-layer.md

 App works!
 ```

-## <a name="authenticate-using-client-credentials"></a>Authenticate to HERE OLP Using Client Credentials
+## <a name="authenticate-using-client-credentials"></a>Authenticate to the HERE Platform Using Client Credentials

-To authenticate with the Open Location Platform (OLP), you must get platform credentials that contain the access key ID and access key secret.
+To authenticate with the HERE platform, you must get platform credentials that contain the access key ID and access key secret.

-To authenticate using client credentials:
+**To authenticate using client credentials:**

 1. Get your platform credentials.

    For instructions, see the [Get Credentials](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) section in the Terms and Permissions User Guide.

    You get the `credentials.properties` file.